Now available: Download the Program in PDF!

 Maria-Gonzalez-Lacabex

-A practicing lawyer, in 2012 she founded Animalex, the first law firm in Spain dedicated exclusively to Animal Law, establishing a precedent in legal specialization for the protection of non-human animals.
-Based in Getxo (Bizkaia), this firm -which also operates from Barcelona- offers legal and consulting services directed to individuals, associations, companies, public administrations and other agents interested in this matter.
+In 2012, she founded Animalex, the first law firm in Spain dedicated exclusively to Animal Law, establishing a precedent in legal specialization for the protection of non-human animals.
+Based in Getxo (Bizkaia), her firm offers legal and consulting services directed toward individuals, associations, companies, public administrations, and other agents interested in this matter.

-She has been an authoritative voice in the media during the reform processes of the Spanish Civil Code to recognize animals as sentient beings, as well as in the development of the Animal Protection and Rights Law.
-Her work has decisively contributed to making visible the need to recognize the condition of sentient beings of animals in the Spanish legal system, consolidating her as a national reference in the practical application of animal law and the legal defense of the rights of non-human animals.
+She has published in the journal Derecho Animal (Forum of Animal Law Studies) belonging to the Universitat Autònoma de Barcelona, where she has analyzed everything from commentary on judicial sentences to legislative reforms and European directives.
+Among her most notable works are analyses on traditions versus animal welfare, commentaries on animal abuse in establishments, doping in animal trials, and critical evaluations of animal protection legislation.
+She has been an authoritative voice in media during the processes of reforming the Spanish Civil Code to recognize animals as sentient beings, as well as in the development of the Animal Protection and Rights Law.
+Her work has contributed decisively to making visible the need to recognize the sentient condition of animals in the Spanish legal system, establishing her as a national reference in the practical application of animal law and the legal defense of non-human animal rights.

 AROUND THE WEB: